troyharris/snowsparrow/cline_docs/progress.md

   - [x] Implemented users administration page
   - [x] Added role-based access control
   - [x] Updated row-level security policies for admin access
-  - [ ] User profile management enhancements
+  - [x] User profile management enhancements (Initial completion modal added)

 - Implemented delete functionality for prompts in the admin prompts page, ensuring only admins can delete prompts.
 Moved the delete logic to a client component to fix the "Event handlers cannot be passed to Client Component props" error.
 Modified the error message to be a generic message.